-- If you want your family members to be able to manage, control and dispose funds on your account(s), or that the employees of your company are able to manage funds in your company’s account(s), request the bank to grant the right to them to log in to your internet bank in their own name and by using their own credentials, while you are free to revoke this right at any time.
+- If you want your family members to be able to manage, control and dispose funds on your account(s), or that the employees of your company are able to manage funds in your company’s account(s), request the bank to grant the right to them to log in to your internet bank.
+They will be able to log in to your internet bank in their own name and by using their own credentials instead of using your credentials.
+And you will be free to revoke this right at any time.

 - The employees of the company should have personal authentication tools issued in their name to log in to the Internet Bank.
 Sharing one authentication tool is strictly forbidden.

-- Your Smart-ID or PIN code generator codes should not coincide with any part of your phone number.
-Avoid PIN similar to dates or ID number.
+- Your Smart-ID or PIN code generator codes should not coincide with any part of your phone number or the sequence of numbers.
+Avoid PIN codes, which are similar to dates or User ID.

 - Never disclose your secret login information, unless you are initiating the call with the bank.

-- Immediately inform the bank about any suspicious emails or calls.
+- Immediately inform the bank about any suspicious emails, SMS messages or calls.

 - Do not click on the links and do not open files attached to suspicious emails.

-- Remember – the bank never sends emails requesting for the user ID, PIN codes, or links to the websites where your details need to be entered.
+- Remember – the bank never sends emails requesting for the User ID, personal number or PIN codes, or links to the websites where your details need to be entered.